 So I know where you're coming from and what you're feeling.
 I understand about the stresses of life and expectations that are getting you down.

 And now as The Cheesecake Runner (can you guess my favourite things in life?)
-I coach like-minded friends through their journeys towards having a better diet to achieve their weight-loss, fitness and running goals.
+I coach new runners and first-time marathoners to achieve their long-held marathon running goals.

 To learn more about how I work with my clients and how I could help you achieve amazing results click HERE!

 The truth is, nothing changes ... if nothing changes!

 If you want to achieve your goals, run that race, win that match or competition, lose a bit of weight (and still remain on talking terms with you family) …

 Then you need to do something DIFFERENT to what you’ve been doing

 Oh boy ...
 I had to change!